Xithrius/Xythrion-legacy/README.md

 * Go to the [PortgreSQL](https://www.postgresql.org/) website, and install the latest version.
     * When selecting components, just select all of them.
     * `WARNING`: If you decide to use a different locale, it will be up to you to find out what the host is, which will most likely not be `localhost` or `127.0.0.1`.
     * After setup, open the pgadmin application.
-You will be able to create a password for the databse.
+You will be able to create a password for the database.
 This will be the password that you will use in `config.json`.

-* After setting up these items.
+#### Configuration:
+* Copy the file `config.txt` from the config directory and put it in a new file called `config.json`.

 ## Commands: